 Further, EHR adoption does not guarantee that implemented systems have the capability to effectively collect, store, curate, and exchange data in line with current national interoperability standards, as established by the Office of the National Coordinator for Health Information Technology (ONC), or that they are connected to networks capable of health information exchange (see Gap #A2).
-Viewing adoption of certified EHR technology (CEHRT) reveals only further disparities between providers that were previously eligible for federal and state funding opportunities and those that
+Viewing adoption of certified EHR technology (CEHRT) reveals only further disparities between providers

 3 The EHR adoption rate among hospitals was calculated using responses to the American Hospital Association (AHA) Annual Survey's IT Supplement, which changed response options in 2019.
 The change likely contributed to a fall in reported adoption rates (from 97% in 2018 to 83% in 2019).
-4 Julia Adler-Milstein, A Jay Holmgren, Grace Krueger, Sarah Rosenthal, Anjali Garg, and Janet Coffman, "California Health IT were not: only 75% of psychiatric hospitals nationally have CEHRT, compared to 94% of general acute care hospitals.6